 We created this website as an open, honest and caring online environment for men and women who seek information on dealing with abortion.
 We hope to facilitate the dialog between men and women regarding their abortion experience.

-Arthur B. Shostak is an emeritus Professor of Sociology at Drexel University, Phil., PA.
-The author, editor, or co-editor of 31 books and over 150 articles since 1961, he is the primary writer of the 1984 book, Men and Abortion: Lessons, Losses, and Love (Praeger - 1984), an account of the experience of 1,000 men in the waiting rooms of 32 clinics in 18 states, and the only book of its kind.
+Arthur B. Shostak is an emeritus Professor of Sociology at Drexel University, Phil., PA., who now resides in Santa Rosa, CA. The author, editor, or co-editor of 34 books and over 160 articles since 1961, he is the primary writer of the 1984 book, Men and Abortion: Lessons, Losses, and Love (Praeger - 1984), an account of the experience of 1,000 men in the waiting rooms of 32 clinics in 18 states, and the only book of its kind.
+He continues to gather surveys from waiting-room males to enable him to co-author with sociologist Thomas Johnson a report on post-1984 developments.
 Some of his articles on the subject are available on this web site, and he welcomes constructive and caring correspondence at email@example.com.